What is an SBA loan and how do I qualify?

 Step 5: Provide an overall financial snapshot of your business and have necessary documents ready

-Be ready to share details about the financial side of your business.
+Be prepared to share details about the financial side of your business.
 Provide the lender with a comprehensive background on your company, future growth plans and your own personal information.
 The actions below will help boost your business’s financial standing.

 • Maintain a good credit score